PO Box 9021,

 Among the mammals during the tour, an Ocelot was seen so nicely as

-it walked backed & forth on a dirt road ahead of us, and a Brown-throated
+it walked backed & forth on a dirt road ahead of us, and a Maned

-Three-toed Sloth was seen, in an area where we did not expect to see it - in
+Three-toed Sloth was seen, in an area where not expected - in lowland

-lowland Atlantic Forest near the Brazilian Seacoast.
-And see it we did, so very
+Atlantic Forest near the Brazilian Seacoast.
+But see it we did, and so very

 Other animals that we saw included: Six-banded Armadillo, Tapiti (or